 What Is Net Rental Yield?

-At its simplest, net rental yield is the real estate version of the ROI (return on investment) you would look to achieve on any investment.
+At its simplest, the net rental yield is the real estate version of the ROI (return on investment) you would look to achieve on any investment.
 It is calculated as follows:

 Net Rental Yield = (Net Rental Income ÷ Total Property Cost) x 100